• Home

 Practicals

-• Plant defences - Resource: What determines the number of spines on a holly leaf?
+• Plant defences - Resource: Investigating adaptation and defence: spines on a holly leaf

 • Stomata - Holly make good subjects for stomatal peels.
 Resource: Measuring stomatal density.